basarat/typescript-book/docs/javascript/null-undefined.md

 ### Final thoughts
 TypeScript team doesn't use `null` : [TypeScript coding guidelines](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines#null-and-undefined) and it hasn't caused any problems.
 Douglas Crockford thinks [`null` is a bad idea](https://www.youtube.com/watch?v=PSGEjv3Tqo0&feature=youtu.be&t=9m21s) and we should all just use `undefined`.

 However NodeJS style code bases uses `null` for Error arguments as standard as it denotes `Something is currently unavailable`.
-I personally don't care to distinguish between the two as most projects use libraries with differing opinions.
-Just rule out both with `== null` when you have to distinguish.
+I personally don't care to distinguish between the two as most projects use libraries with differing opinions and ust rule out both with `== null`.